CARES Act and Impact on HMH Retirement Plan

 A “defined contribution” plan is widely known as a 401(k) or 403(b) plan.
 Many organizations, including Hackensack Meridian Health, provide a defined amount or contribution to a 401(k) or 403(b) plan each year while you are working.
 They may do this through a combination of a defined dollar amount or percentage of your pay, plus additional amounts or percentages as a match to your individual contributions to help you grow your retirement account.
 The contributions are placed into your account before taxes are deducted, up to a certain limit set by the government.
 Any money that you contribute is always yours to keep even if you move to another organization, subject to some but less stringent requirements.

 Generally speaking, the primary difference between the two is the type of employer sponsoring the plans — 401(k) plans are offered by private, for-profit companies, whereas 403(b) plans are only available to nonprofit organizations and government employers.

 There are many reasons more organizations are moving to 401(k) defined contribution plans.
 Among them, your contributions to a 401(k) plan reduce your taxable income at both the state and federal level, meaning you pay less income tax now.
 Your contributions to a 403(b) will not reduce the amount of state income tax you owe New Jersey today.
 Also, 401(k) plans generally provide a wider array of investment vehicles and give you greater choices to invest for your retirement.

-- 4% from Hackensack Meridian Health
+- You will receive a 1.5% non-elective contribution from Hackensack Meridian Health

 Yes, eligible team members can choose not to contribute at all, but please recognize that you will not be able to benefit from any of the contribution matching that we provide – it’s the equivalent of giving up another 3.5% of pay.